-The interim financial report is prepared in accordance with International Accounting Standard ("IAS") 34, Interim Financial Reporting, and contains condensed financial statements, in that it does not include all of the notes that would be required in a complete set of financial statements, but rather selected explanatory notes.
-However, the primary financial statements are presented in the format consistent with the consolidated financial statements as presented in our Annual Report 2021 in accordance with IAS 1, Presentation of Financial Statements.
+The quarterly financial report is prepared in accordance with International Accounting Standard ("IAS") 34, Interim Financial Reporting, and contains condensed financial statements, in that it does not include all of the notes that would be required in a complete set of financial statements, but rather selected explanatory notes.
+However, the primary financial statements are presented in the format consistent with the consolidated financial statements as presented in the Company's Annual Report on Form 20-F for the year ended December 31, 2021 (the "2021 Form 20-F") in accordance with IAS 1, Presentation of Financial Statements.
 During the first quarter of 2022, the Company adopted an accounting policy, specifically in relation to emission certificates which are recognized as intangible assets with an infinite useful life and initially measured at cost.